bgcarlisle/Numbat/README.md

 ## Contact info

 I cannot guarantee that I will be able to help you with your problems.
-Depending on the nature and scope of your problems, I may not even try.
+Depending on the nature and scope of your problems, you may be better off calling 911 or admitting yourself to the nearest hospital.
 That said, if you have found bugs, or if you have ideas for future directions for the software, here are some reasonably reliable ways to contact me.

 * Email: <benjamin.carlisle@mcgill.ca>
 * Twitter: @numbatmanager
 * Bitmessage: BM-2DBF2CD9Dq25NnESpf4gZ69r5UqoCAbVZV
 * Post: Room 303, 3647 rue Peel, Montréal QC H1M 2N9

+Best,

+Benjamin Carlisle
+Murph E.